Dental material: Glass ionomer cement

 The concept of using "smart" materials in dentistry has attracted a lot of attention in recent years.
-Conventional glass-ionomer (GI) cements have a large number of applications in dentistry.
+Conventional glass ionomer cements (GICs) have many applications in dentistry.
 They are biocompatible with the dental pulp to some extent.
 Clinically, this material was initially used as a biomaterial to replace the lost osseous tissues in the human body.

-These fillings are a mixture of glass and an organic acid.
-Although they are tooth-colored, glass ionomers vary in translucency.
-Although glass ionomers can be used to achieve an aesthetic result, their aesthetic potential does not measure up to that provided by composite resins.
+GIC fillings are a mixture of glass and an organic acid.

-The cavity preparation of a glass ionomer filling is the same as a composite resin.
-However, one of the advantages of GI compared to other restorative materials is that they can be placed in cavities without any need for bonding agents (4).

-Conventional glass ionomers are chemically set via an acid-base reaction.
-Upon mixing of the material components, there is no light cure needed to harden the material once placed in the cavity preparation.
-After the initial set, glass ionomers still need time to fully set and harden.
+The cavity preparation of a GIC filling is the same as a composite resin.
+GICs are chemically set via an acid-base reaction.
+Upon mixing of the material components, no light cure is needed to harden the material once placed in the cavity preparation.
+After the initial set, GICs still need time to fully set and harden.